base/node/README.md

    # To use a specific client (optional):
    CLIENT=reth docker compose up --build
+   > If CLIENT is not set, geth is used by default.

    # For testnet with a specific client:
    NETWORK_ENV=.env.sepolia CLIENT=reth docker compose up --build